 TextileGlossary.com

-What is "Dent" - Definition & Explanation
+What are "Dent" - Definition & Explanation

 The unit of a reed that contains a reed wire and the space between adjacent reed wires.